Traveling with Sleep Apnea and TMJ Disorders: Tips for Better Sleep and Comfort On-the-Go

 4. Staying Healthy and Reducing Stress: Lifestyle Habits to Foster Better Sleep and TMJ Relief

-Maintaining a healthy lifestyle and minimizing stress during travel is essential to keep sleep apnea and TMJ disorder symptoms at bay.
+Maintaining a healthy lifestyle and minimizing stress during travel is essential to keeping sleep apnea and TMJ disorder symptoms at bay.
 Consider the following methods to promote well-being and better sleep:

 • Dietary considerations: Eating a balanced diet while traveling can have a positive impact on your sleep quality.
 Avoid excessive caffeine or alcohol intake, as both can exacerbate sleep disturbances and TMJ discomfort.